Updated: March 24, 2023

 Supplies For A Cork Board Wall:

-This can be completed in an afternoon!
+This cork board wall can be completed in an afternoon!
 You will want a friend to make this project easier.
+Holding the cork roll up while hammering it in is awkward for one person.
 Measure how many square feet your wall is (length times width), so you know how much cork you will need!

-- A large roll of cork – this particular roll of cork I used is 1/4″ thick – you need it thick enough for pins to be able to hold things and be sturdy (pins won’t stick through flimsy cork).
+- A large roll of cork – this is the key! this particular roll of cork I used is 1/4″ thick – you need it thick enough for pins to be able to hold things and be sturdy (pins won’t stick through flimsy cork).
 If your wall is smaller, you could use these large cork board pieces.
-I prefer the larger sized rolls so you have as few seams as possible.
+I prefer the larger sized rolls of cork, so you have as few seams as possible.

 - Extra long brass tacks is what I used to attach the cork to the wall.
-You could also try furniture tacks (make sure these are similar in color to cork and at least double the size of the cork thickness)
+Those were the perfect size and blended right in because they are the same color as the cork!
+You could also try furniture tacks perhaps?
+But make sure these are similar in color to cork and at least 3/4″ in length.

-Tip!
-Find out if your ceilings and wall edges are straight with your level.
-Don’t skip this step – if you line up the cork flush with a crooked ceiling, you will notice that the seams of the cork rolls are crooked once the cork board wall is installed.
+Another Tip: Find out if your ceilings and wall edges are straight with your level.
+Don’t skip this step – if you start out by lining up the cork flush with a crooked ceiling, you will notice that the seams of the cork rolls are crooked once the cork board wall is installed.

 This wall – where the bookshelf sits – is where my cork board wall is going:

-To plan where you will put your first roll of cork, measure how wide your cork roll is and how wide the wall is.
+Plan where you will put your first roll of cork by measuring how wide your cork roll is and how wide the wall is.
 You will want to start towards the middle and work your way out.
-This way you can try and avoid ending up with a tiny 3″ roll of cork on the end, which won’t look great.
+This way you can avoid ending up with a tiny 3″ roll of cork on the end, which won’t look great.

-If the sides of the wall are seen, make extra sure to line the edges of the wall up with the cork evenly.
+If the sides of the wall are seen like mine are, make extra sure to line the edges of the wall up with the cork evenly.